RWTH-EBC/pyDMPC/Tutorial/TestHallUseCase.md

 The "hall-short" model is a simple linear equation that controls the air temperature perfectly, so that the air flow into the hall is always equal to the temperature that was assumed for the long simulation.

-## Tutorial
-In order to run this example,